"Dreaming of Bologna's sunny shores? April is the sweet spot for beach weather. Come hungry—the local cuisine is unforgettable."

 Why Visit Bologna?

-Bologna delights as Italy's culinary and intellectual heart where 40 kilometers of porticoed walkways shelter red-brick medieval towers, university students fill cozy osterie, and authentic Bolognese ragù simmers in generations-old trattorias.
+Bologna delights as Italy's culinary and intellectual heart where 62 kilometers of UNESCO-listed porticoed walkways shelter red-brick medieval towers, university students from Europe's oldest university (founded 1088) fill cozy osterie debating over wine, and authentic Bolognese ragù simmers in generations-old trattorias that guard centuries-old recipes like state secrets.
 This Emilia-Romagna capital (pop.
-390,000) earns nicknames 'La Grassa' (the fat) for rich food, 'La Dotta' (the learned) for Europe's oldest university founded 1088, and 'La Rossa' (the red) for terracotta rooftops and historic communist politics.
+390,000) proudly wears three nicknames—'La Grassa' (the fat) celebrating rich food from tortellini to mortadella, 'La Dotta' (the learned) honoring its university that taught Dante, Copernicus, and Petrarch, and 'La Rossa' (the red) referring both to terracotta-tiled rooftops creating a uniform red cityscape and to historic left-wing politics that made Bologna Italy's Communist Party stronghold until the 1990s.

 What to Do